dicai/blog/_posts/2018-08-11-julia-v1-first-impressions.md

 Now IJulia is installed.
-After starting up ```jupyter notebook``` and confirming that the v1.0.0 kernel was present, I then proceed to install my usual packages:
+After starting up ```jupyter notebook``` and confirming that the v1.0.0 kernel was present, I then proceeded to install my usual packages:

 1. Distributions, StatsBase - for basic probabilistic modeling and statistics
 2. Seaborn (which installs all the Python dependencies) - plotting built on PyPlot (and PyCall to Matplotlib)